Garry Rodrigues: Ankaragücü

+Sivasspor

+A year later, on 13 September 2024, Rodrigues moved across Türkiye to join Süper Lig team Sivasspor for free.

+Apollon Limassol

+On 25 June 2025, Garry Rodrigues joined Cypriot First Division team Apollon Limassol on a two-year deal for free.

 International career

 Rodrigues received his first international call-up in August 2013 to play friendly match against Gabon on the 14th of that month.
 He substituted Djaniny at halftime.
 On 30 December 2013, Rodrigues appeared as a starter in the 1–4 loss against Catalonia in a friendly match, assisting his team's goal that was scored by Djaniny.
 On 6 September 2014 he scored his first international goal in a 3–1 away win over Niger in Cape Verde's successful qualification for the 2015 Africa Cup of Nations.
 Rodrigues was included in their squad for the finals in Equatorial Guinea, but due to competition from Kuca, Djaniny and Júlio Tavares he played only in the goalless draw with Zambia, which confirmed their elimination from Group B.

 In January 2022, Rodrigues was a member of the Cape Verde squad that represented the nation at the 2021 Africa Cup of Nations.
 He appeared in all four of the team's matches, assisting Júlio Tavares' winning goal in their opening fixture against Ethiopia and scoring the equaliser in a 1–1 draw with host nation Cameroon which ensured their qualification to the knockout stage.

 In December 2023, Rodrigues was named in Cape Verde's squad for his third Africa Cup of Nations – the 2023 tournament in the Ivory Coast.
-On 14 January 2024, in Cape Verde's opening match against Ghana, he scored a 92nd minute goal to give the Tubarões Azuis a 2–1 win.
+On 14 January 2024, in Cape Verde's opening match against Ghana, he scored a 92nd-minute goal to give the Tubarões Azuis a 2–1 win.

+In May 2026, Rodrigues was announced as part of Cape Verde's 26-man squad for their maiden World Cup.